ixjf/MSIRGB/README.md

  This program allows to control the LED lighting (motherboard* and headers) on select MSI boards.
 Unlike MSI Mystic Light, there is no limitation to only 7 colours.
-Aside from providing a GUI for quickly experimenting with different effects, it also provides a scripting interface to create more advanced effects like [this one](https://thumbs.gfycat.com/CanineShorttermAdamsstaghornedbeetle-size_restricted.gif) and to auto-run these effects on Windows start-up.
+Aside from providing a GUI for quickly experimenting with different effects, it also provides a scripting interface to create more advanced effects like [this one](#example-effects) and to auto-run these effects on Windows start-up.

  MSIRGB runs on Windows 10 (x64 only), so long as VC Redist 2017 x64 is installed and .NET support is enabled (which it is, by default).
 Older versions of Windows have not been tested.

  Download is available [here](#how-to-install). **Check if your motherboard is supported.
 [I provide no warranty should your motherboard malfunction.](#license)**

- This project originally began as a port of [nagisa/msi-rgb](https://github.com/nagisa/msi-rgb) for Windows, but eventually evolved to have a more Windows user-friendly interface, both visually and in the creation of effects, but it is still heavily based on exposing the hardware-implemented LED functionality through which the user can create those effects.
+ This project began as a port of [nagisa/msi-rgb](https://github.com/nagisa/msi-rgb) for Windows, but eventually evolved to have a more Windows user-friendly interface, both visually and in the creation of effects, but it is still heavily based on exposing the hardware-implemented LED functionality through which the user can create those effects.

 \* It has been reported to affect all motherboard LEDs as well, but I do not guarantee it.